GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/module-export_constructor.rst

-The export_constructor module simplifies creation of daScript structure and classes from C++ side.
+The export_constructor module simplifies creation of Daslang structure and classes from C++ side.

 In the following example::